jrhea/mothra/README.md

 ![mothra](./resources/mothra.jpg)

-Mothra is wire protocol agnostic and intended to provide a simple API that requires no previous knowledge of libP2P.
+Mothra providea a simple (slightly opinionated) API that requires no previous knowledge of libP2P.
 The API consists of:

 - Basic network configuration settings
   - ip addresses